What you need to know right now about the 2018 midterm elections

 Races to watch: NH-01 (open, Shea-Porter), NH-02 (Kuster)

-November outlook: Both of New Hampshire's congressional seats are viewed as competitive this year.
-With the retirement of Democratic Rep. Carol Shea-Porter, her district has flipped between both parties multiple times over the past decade.
+Both of New Hampshire's congressional seats are viewed as competitive this year.
+With the retirement of Democratic Rep. Carol Shea-Porte

+r, her district has flipped between both parties multiple times over the past decade.
 This seat is currently ranked as a toss-up by CNN.
 Democrat Ann Kuster's race will most likely not be as as competitive, but both parties have the history and know-how to win in the Granite State.
 CNN currently ranks this race as likely Democrat.

 Primary date: Tuesday, September 12

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.